 If an adviser is made aware of a forthcoming visit, he should brief the client in respect of the above rights.
-The adviser and client can also discuss whether it would be helpful
+The adviser and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.